MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/initializing-client-applications.md

 # Initialize client applications using MSAL.NET

 This article describes initializing public client and confidential client applications using the Microsoft Authentication Library for .NET (MSAL.NET).
 To learn more about the client application types, see [Public client and confidential client applications](/azure/active-directory/develop/msal-client-applications).

 With MSAL.NET 3.x, the recommended way to instantiate an application is by using the application builders: `PublicClientApplicationBuilder` and `ConfidentialClientApplicationBuilder`.
 They offer a powerful mechanism to configure the application from the code, a configuration file, or even by mixing both approaches.

 ## Prerequisites

 Before initializing an application, you first need to register it so that your app can be integrated with the Microsoft identity platform.
 Refer to the [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) for more information.
-After registration, you may need the following information (which can be found in the Azure portal):
+After registration, you'll need the following information, which can be found in the app registration page in the Microsoft Entra admin center.

 - **Application (client) ID** - This is a string representing a GUID.
 - **Directory (tenant) ID** - Provides identity and access management (IAM) capabilities to applications and resources used by your organization.
 It can specify if you're writing a line of business application solely for your organization (also named single-tenant application).
 - The identity provider URL (named the **instance**) and the sign-in audience for your application.
 These two parameters are collectively known as the authority.
 - **Client credentials** - which can take the form of an application secret (client secret string) or certificate (of type `X509Certificate2`) if it's a confidential client app.
-- For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you'll have also set the **Redirect URI** where the identity provider will contact back your application with the security tokens.
+- For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you need to set the **Redirect URI** where the identity provider will contact back your application with the security tokens.

 ## Initializing applications